sunmingtao/poker-hand-analysis/Leaks.md

 ## River

-1. Fold pair on 4 card flush board getting riduculous good odds
+1. Fold pair on 4 flush board getting riduculous good odds
 2. River not triple barrel on super scary card (Td4c6c2h3h)
 3. Can't fold trip on flush board
 4. Call with A high on the turn and on the river